gurgeous/simhilarity/README.md

 1. Calculate frequency of ngrams in the corpus.

 1. Select pairs of strings that might be matches.
-These are called **candidates**, and there are a few different ways they are chosen - see [options](#options).
+These are called **candidates**, and there are a few different ways they are chosen (see **options**).
 Simhilarity will try to pick the best method based on the size of your data set.

 1. Score candidates by measuring ngram overlap (with frequency weighting), using the [dice coefficient](http://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient).